corcorana/restingIAF/iaf_manu.md

 Next, the first derivative is searched for downward going zero crossings within $W_\alpha$.
 If no zero crossings are identified, the channel is excluded from further analysis.

-Identified zero crossings are first assessed as to whether they satisfy $minP$, which is calculated through fitting a least-squares linear regression to the normalised power spectrum.
+Identified zero crossings are first assessed as to whether they satisfy $minP$, which is calculated through fitting a least-squares linear regression to the log~10~-transformed power spectrum.
 In order to register as a peak candidate, the PSD estimate at the zero crossing must exceed the corresponding value predicted by the regression model by more than the standard deviation of the estimated prediction error.
 This parameter thus provides a convenient threshold for the exclusion of zero crossings emanating from trivial fluctuations in the power spectrum (see [Fig_minPow](#minPow)).
 If more than one peak within the spectral domain defined by $W_\alpha$ is found to exceed $minP$, these candidates are rank ordered according to their normalised power estimates, and the magnitude difference between the two largest peaks is compared.